IvanMed1002/BruteForceAttackProject/README.md

 ----------------------------------------------

-<h1>Part 4: Insatll & Configure Active Directory on Windows Server by promoting to a domain controller.
+<h1>Part 4: Install & Configure Active Directory on Windows Server by promoting to a domain controller.
 Add Windows PC VM to join created domain.</h1>

 <b>A. Set up static IP on Windows server.</b>